isa-ulisboa/greends-fads-exercises/fads_ex_05_jupyter_notebook.md

 ## Wrap up
 In this exercise, you learned about Jupyter Notebook:
 - What is Jupyter Notebooks
-- The strucure and components of Jupyter Notebook
+- The structure and components of Jupyter Notebook
   - code cells
   - markdown cells
 - Start Jupyter Notebook